alvyn279/alvyn279v2/cdk/README.md

 3. Deploy `ScaffoldStack` to init required AWS resources for the website with the following command:
 `
-npm run cdk deploy ScaffoldStack
+yarn run cdk deploy ScaffoldStack
 `

 ### Modifying website